jjackson19862017/StephensPopShop/README.md

 The Winning Bid button adds, the winning bid to a cart and sends you to a winning bid checkout.

 --> "Winner to Checkout"

+I now need to figure out is how to delete, an auction once its been won and paid for???

+I have also found a problem with my cart as it only allows one newprice, so if there were multiple items in the cart they would all get the same price.

+--> "Problems"